How to Become a Counselor in Mississippi

 Once the experience requirements are met, you can apply for licensure as an LPC.
 Once the Board approves your application, you'll qualify to take the National Clinical Mental Health Counseling Examination (NCMHCE) administered by the National Board for Certified Counselors.
 The Board will then issue you a license as a Mississippi professional counselor.

-Counseling Career Outlook In Mississippi
+Counseling Career Outlook in Mississippi

-As of May 2020, substance abuse, behavioral disorder, and mental health counselors in Mississippi earned a median salary of $37,630, while those at the upper end of the pay scale (90th percentile) earned about $60,3700 during this time.
+Mental health counselors in Mississippi earn a median salary of $46,810, while those at the upper end of the pay scale (90th percentile) earn about $78,480.
+Seasoned professionals with significant experience can expect salaries that reflect these higher percentiles.

 Schools with Degree Programs Accepting Students from Mississippi

-Additional Resources for Mississippi Applicants
+Additional Resources for Mississippi Counselors

-As you explore counseling careers and the many sub-specialties often practiced by licensed counselors, you may also benefit from taking a look at similar professions and their earning power in Mississippi:
+As you explore counseling careers and the many subspecialties often practiced by licensed counselors, you may also benefit from taking a look at similar professions and their earning power in Mississippi:

 - Mississippi's clinical, counseling, and school psychologists earned a median salary of $60,910 as of May 2020, while those at the top of the pay scale (90th percentile) earned about $144,080.
 Learn how to become a psychologist in Mississippi.